 \section{Conclusion}

-In this work, we presented QCP, a verification tool designed to address the challenges of verifying real-world C programs.
-By leveraging separation logic and introducing a refined annotation language, QCP provides a flexible and intuitive framework for symbolic execution and verification condition generation.
-QCP integrates both SMT solvers and Coq, balancing automation with the ability to handle intricate proofs manually when necessary.
+In this work, we presented QCP, a verification tool designed to efficiently verify complex program properties.
+By leveraging separation logic, QCP provides a flexible and intuitive framework for symbolic execution and verification condition generation.
+QCP integrates both entailment solvers and Rocq, balancing automation with the ability to handle intricate proofs manually when necessary.
 Our evaluation demonstrates QCP's effectiveness in verifying programs with common data structures and highlights its ability to reduce manual effort.

-Looking ahead, we aim to extend QCP's capabilities to support more advanced language features, such as function pointers and goto, while further improving its usability for developers with limited formal methods expertise.
+Looking ahead, we aim to extend QCP to support advanced language features such as function pointers and goto statements.
+We also plan to enhance its usability for developers—for instance, by enabling integrated verification of multiple specifications.
 QCP represents a significant step forward in making program verification more accessible and practical for real-world software development.